Frank M. Coffin: Education and career

-United States representative
+Political career

 Coffin served as chairman of the Maine Democratic state committee from 1954 to 1956 and was elected as a Democrat to the United States House of Representatives in 1956.
-He was elected to the 85th and 86th Congresses, serving from January 3, 1957 until January 3, 1961.
+He was elected to the 85th and 86th Congresses, serving from January 3, 1957, until January 3, 1961.
 He did not seek re-election in the 1960 election, choosing instead to embark on an unsuccessful campaign for Governor of Maine.
+He would be defeated in the 1960 Maine gubernatorial special election by Republican incumbent John H. Reed.

 Federal judicial service

 Coffin was nominated by President Lyndon B. Johnson on September 15, 1965, to a seat on the United States Court of Appeals for the First Circuit vacated by Judge John Patrick Hartigan.
 He was confirmed by the United States Senate on October 1, 1965, and received his commission on October 2, 1965.
 He served as a board member of the Federal Judicial Center from 1971 to 1972.
-He was a member of the Judicial Conference of the United States from 1972 to 1983 He served as Chief Judge from 1972 to 1983.
+He was a member of the Judicial Conference of the United States from 1972 to 1983.
+He served as Chief Judge from 1972 to 1983.
 He assumed senior status on February 1, 1989.
 He took inactive senior status in the fall of 2006.
 His service terminated on December 7, 2009, due to his death.

 Death

-Coffin died on December 7, 2009 at Maine Medical Center in Portland from complications following surgery to repair an aortic aneurysm.
+Coffin died on December 7, 2009, at Maine Medical Center in Portland from complications following surgery to repair an aortic aneurysm.